-Below are a number of resources that you can access to help you effectively advocate for change and support your next steps, alongside advice from Commonwealth Alumni based on their post-scholarship experiences.
+Below are several free online resources developed by external organisations to help you effectively advocate for change and support your next steps.

-This list is not exhaustive- help us develop this page by sharing other resources you access to support your professional and personal development over the next few months so we can share these with all Alumni.
-You can share links to resources via the CSC’s Knowledge Hubs, your local alumni association, or by contacting us at firstname.lastname@example.org
+This list is not exhaustive- help us develop this page by sharing other resources you access to support your professional and personal development.
+You can share links to resources by contacting us at firstname.lastname@example.org

 The CSC is not responsible for the content of external sites.

 Reverse culture shock

 In preparation for your Commonwealth Scholarship in the UK, you will have considered a number of things that you will need to adjust to during your studies- the weather, missing family and friends and feeling homesick, settling into a new environment and way of doing things, and learning a new culture and academic system to name a few.
 This is termed culture shock.

 You may be surprised to know that on your return, you may also need to give yourself time to adjust to being back at home- reverse culture shock.
 During your time in the UK, things may have changed in your home environment, workplace, and country.
 It is important to remember that you may also have changed following time living in a different culture and being exposed to new things and people.
 In some cases, family and friends may need time to get to know the ‘new’ you.